vippsas/vipps-developers/faqs/services.md

 pagination_prev: null
 ---

-# FAQ: Applying for services
+# Applying for services

-*This is in the process of changing as part of the [Vipps MobilePay joint platform launch](https://www.vippsmobilepay.com/#about).*
+*This will soon be expanded as part of the [Vipps MobilePay joint platform launch](https://www.vippsmobilepay.com/#about).*

 To apply for services, you need to have a Norwegian organization number and applications must be signed with Norwegian BankID.